Should you buy blue light glasses for your kids?

 The sun is the primary source of blue light, but blue light also comes from:

 The good news is that there's no evidence blue light from screens physically damages a child's eyes, Lott notes.
 But the jury is still out on any future effects.

 "It's hard to know if there are any long-term effects because screens haven't been a daily part of our lives for that long," Lott says.

 Some time in the sun each day is healthy for kids, Lott points out.
 In fact, a little daily sun exposure may reduce the risk for myopia (nearsightedness) or slow its progression.

 "The sun is good for your eyes," Lott says.
 "It has benefits."

 But too much exposure to blue light from the sun over time could lead to retina damage.
 That's because more blue light reaches a child's retina than an adult's, according to the American Optometric Association.

-And excess exposure to sunlight over a lifetime may lead to vision problems in adulthood.
-For example, blue light and UV light exposure may be linked to age-related macular degeneration, which can cause vision loss.
+Excess exposure to sunlight over the course of many years may lead to vision problems in adulthood.
+For example, blue light and UV light exposure may be linked to age-related macular degeneration, one of the leading causes of vision loss.

 Signs of digital eye strain in kids may include:

-Other risks of too much screen time for kids and too much blue light exposure include disruption of the body’s sleep/wake cycle.
-This can lead to crankiness, sleepiness at school and health issues.
+Too much screen time (and blue light exposure) can also disrupt the body's sleep cycle.
+This can lead to crankiness, sleepiness at school and certain health issues.